 The Directors have assessed the ability of the Group to continue as a going concern using cash flow forecasts.
-The Group meets its day to day working capital requirements through financing provided by Tekcapital PLC primarily via the issue of convertible loan notes and subsequent to the year end, cash raised from the admission to AIM.
+The Group meets its day to day working capital requirements through cash raised from the admission to AIM and revenue sales.
+On 1 February 2025, the Company completed its second raise on the AIM Market of the London Stock Exchange, raising approximately £2.4m (US\$3.1m) in order to solidify its funding to continue its aggressive growth strategy including R&D, sales support and production requirements.
 The Directors are satisfied that there are sufficient resources to continue in business for the foreseeable future and for at least 12 months from the date of signing these financial statements.

 Furthermore, the Directors are not aware of any material uncertainties that may cast significant doubt upon the Group's ability to continue as a going concern.
-They are mindful of the ongoing conflict in Russia and Ukraine and rising costs of inflation but are confident they have appropriate plans in place to mitigate any such risk in relation to this.
+The unfolding tariff uncertainty risk is mitigated by the fact that all Microsalt's current production is concentrated in the United States and not subject to tariffs.
 Therefore, the financial statements continue to be prepared on the going concern basis.